Find tips to choose legal software for your team

 Knowing your options when you choose legal software

 Each legal department is unique.
 They work in different areas of law and handle matters for diverse clients.
 However, they do share similarities.
-For example, they will likely need to choose legal software that offers the following functions:
+For example, they will likely need to choose corporate legal software that offers the following functions:

 - Billing and time tracking: You can find basic accounting programs or tools that are specific to law.
 Talk to your team about which option is best.
 Also, decide if you need billing software.
 Many customers only need time or expense tracking.
 Legal Files provides robust tools for these functions.